Small business bookkeeping: your simple guide

 Beyond recording and reconciling, you may also handle these bookkeeping duties:

-Professional bookkeepers often go further by preparing financial reports like profit-and-loss statements, balance sheets, and cash flow reports.
+Professional bookkeepers often go further by preparing financial reports like profit-and-loss statements and balance sheets.
 These help you measure how your business is performing and make informed choices.
+If you're self-employed, it's also worth understanding how freelance taxes work in Canada.

 How software can help